adeelhussain/summernote-image-attribute-editor/README.md

-# summernote-image-title
+# summernote-image-attributes
 A plugin for the [Summernote](https://github.com/summernote/summernote/) WYSIWYG editor.

-Adds a button to the image popover to edit title and alt and caption.
+Adds a button to the image popover to edit title, alt, caption and resize along with managing of Aspect Ratio.

 ### Installation